|

 } # End of the menu entry

 Subsequently you have to execute the terminal command sudo update-grub.
-From now on the menu item "Starbuntu Live System" appears in the GRUB Boot Table which you can select and boot.
+From now on the menu item "Starbuntu Live Medium" appears in the GRUB Boot Table which you can select and boot.

 Installation instruction:

-3. A window pops up in which you insert the user name, the user's login name, the user password and the root password, every password twice.
-The advice that Ubuntu doesn't recommend to set a root password becomes less important thinking of the case when you, logged in as a user without the possibility of gaining root privileges (user who doesn't belong to the sudo group), want nevertheless to eventually execute system commands.
-Then you still set the hostname and click on "Next".
+At the beginning, a window appears for entering the user name, login name, user password and root password, each with the password entry repeated.
+The advice that it is not recommended to set a root password in Ubuntu is put into perspective when you consider the case where, as a user without root rights (a user who does not belong to the sudo group), you still want to occasionally execute system commands.
+So ignore the advice.
+Then you specify the computer name and click on 'Next'.

-During the boot process of your freshly installed system a language selection box appears with the alternatives English, German or Italian.
+During the boot process of your freshly installed system a language selection box appears with the alternatives English, German, Spanish or Italian.
 Please select your preferred language.
 After the system has changed to the selected language the desktop screen appears.

 In case the boot process of the freshly installed file systems should get stuck please act as follows: